 - Fly within visual-line-of-sight*

 - Don’t fly near other aircraft or over people*

 - Don’t fly in controlled airspace near airports without FAA permission*

 - Fly only during daylight or civil twilight, at or below 400 feet*

 *Some of these rules may be waived through a waiver approved by the FAA

-For more details on flying under this Small UAS Rule, go here
+Click on the link for more details on flying under this Small UAS Rule.

 Second, The Special Rule for Small Model Aircraft (Section 336) does not require a RPC, and applies to drones flown for hobby or recreation only.
 Most enthusiasts or hobbyists will prefer to fly under these rules.
 The pilot flying under these rules must: